 Amazon affiliate program

+You can buy or sell Amazon businesses on Flippa.
 The online behemoth Amazon is a go-to for many online affiliate marketers.
 You can earn up to a 10% referral fee for Amazon products.
 However, they don’t necessarily make it easy for affiliate marketers.

 Amazon does not allow its affiliates to promote Facebook posts that contain Amazon affiliate links.
 That means that you can make a post with an Amazon affiliate link; you just can’t pay to make that post reach more people.

 If you pay to boost a post or make an ad containing an Amazon link and get caught, you risk a ban from the platform, derailing your whole business model.
 So, to get around this, include your affiliate links in a blog post and promote that with Facebook Ads.